CLI install guide

 Prerequisites

-You need a USB cable for attaching the device to a laptop or desktop.
+You need a USB cable for attaching the device to the computer performing the installation.
 Whenever possible, use the high quality standards compliant USB-C cable packaged with the device.
 If your computer doesn't have any USB-C ports, you'll need a high quality USB-C to USB-A cable.
 You should avoid using a USB hub such as the front panel on a desktop computer case.
 Connect directly to a rear port on a desktop or the ports on a laptop.
 Many widely distributed USB cables and hubs are broken and are the most common source of issues for installing GrapheneOS.

 Installing from an OS in a virtual machine is not recommended.
 USB passthrough is often not reliable.
 To rule out these problems, install from an OS running on bare metal.
 Virtual machines are also often configured to have overly limited memory and storage space.